-Foxtel Go comes free with your Foxtel monthly subscription (including a Foxtel Play subscription).
+Foxtel Go comes included with your Foxtel monthly subscription (including a Foxtel Play subscription).
 It is an app for mobile devices that allows you to take your Foxtel with you and watch some of your subscribed content on the go.

 Foxtel Play vs Foxtel Go

-While Foxtel Go comes as a free service with your Foxtel subscription, not all channels are supported live.
+While Foxtel Go comes as a free inclusion with your Foxtel subscription, not all channels are supported live.
 Remember that a lot of the channels that aren’t available ‘live’ on Foxtel Go are available through the ‘catch-up’ feature.